If you don't find your question addressed below, please contact us!

 Thanks for asking and caring!
-Our bees are fine as are most of those kept by smaller and mid-sized bee/honey operations.
-There has been a lot of sensational and misinformation spun up in the popular media.
-Brian frequently comments about this on Facebook and Twitter.
-The fact is that bees have always been beset by various pests and maladies, and Minnesota winters are hard on bees.
+Our bees are generally fine, as are most of those kept by smaller and mid-sized bee/honey operations.
+Bees have always been beset by various pests and maladies, and Minnesota winters are hard on bees.
 This is nothing new, and they need to continue to evolve their natural defenses.
 Colonies have to be very actively managed to maintain good bee health.
 Most of the sudden "colony collapses" are being experienced by the very large growers who use their bees primarily for pollinating large industrial crops (after trucking them back and forth across the country) where the bees are possibly exposed to more pesticides and other adverse factors.

 Is your honey organic?

-Well, no, but because bees will forage over long distances for nectar, it is challenging to achieve an organic certification for honey.
-The care we take in locating our bee yards near good nectar sources and away from chemical spraying we think compensates for this.
+No, because bees will forage over long distances for nectar, it is challenging to achieve an organic certification for honey.
+However, the care we take in locating our bee yards near good nectar sources and away from chemical spraying we think compensates for this.
 All of our honeys are Grade A, 100% pure Minnesota honey.